PMET-public/module-productimageswitcher/README.md

 # Description

 This module adds a 'media_image' product attribute to select the alt image for a product.
-This alternate image will be displayed on the product listing page when the main image is hovered over.
+This alternate image will be displayed on the product listing page when the main image is hovered.
 Any products that do not have an alternate image selected will not have the hover effect on the PLP.

 # Usage Instructions